opendocsg/slw-judgments-backfill/2011_SGHC_130/report.md

 39     In the c irc umstanc es, I was of the view that the plaintiffs were entitled to the dec larations sought in prayers 1 and 2.

-40     As for prayer 4 about an anti-suit injunc tion, Mr Tan referred to various authorities and in partic ular, _John Reginald Stott Kirkham and others v Trane US Inc and others_ [2009] 4 SLR(R) 428 to support Mr Ashloc k’s position that an anti-suit injunc tion ought not to be granted against Mr Ashloc k even if I were to rule on the interpretation of c l 14 in the plaintiffs’ favour.
+40     As for prayer 4 about an anti-suit injunc tion, Mr Tan referred to various authorities and in partic ular, _John Reginald Stott Kirkham and others v Trane US Inc and others_ <span class="citation">[2009] 4 SLR(R) 428</span> to support Mr Ashloc k’s position that an anti-suit injunc tion ought not to be granted against Mr Ashloc k even if I were to rule on the interpretation of c l 14 in the plaintiffs’ favour.
 He stressed that the Americ an Ac tion was not vexatious or oppressive to the plaintiffs.
 In that c ase, the Court of Appeal stated at [28] and [29]:

- 28 In Evergreen International SA v Volkswagen Group Singapore Pte Ltd [2004] 2 SLR(R) 457 (" Evergreen International SA "), Belinda Ang Saw Ean J ("Ang J") stated that she had to c onsider t he following elements in determining whether an anti-suit injunc tion ought to be granted in the c ase (at [16]):
+ 28 In Evergreen International SA v Volkswagen Group Singapore Pte Ltd <span class="citation">[2004] 2 SLR(R) 457</span> (" Evergreen International SA "), Belinda Ang Saw Ean J ("Ang J") stated that she had to c onsider t he following elements in determining whether an anti-suit injunc tion ought to be granted in the c ase (at [16]):

  (a) whether the defendants are amenable to the jurisdic tion of the Singapore c ourt;